 The Thermidorians supported these changes to the government with a campaign of purges and retaliation against the Jacobins.
 The first year of the Thermidorian Convention was dubbed the White Terror, as those connected with the Jacobins or their government were harassed, attacked, driven into exile or murdered.
 Paris’ Jacobin club was shut down almost immediately and outlawed in November 1794.
 Groups targeted during the Reign of Terror – Chouans in the north-western provinces, peasants in the Vendée, counter-revolutionaries in Lyons – formed gangs or militias to eradicate local Jacobins.
 Some of these anti-Jacobin groups, like the Compagnies de Jéhu (‘Companies of Jesus’) in Lyons and the Compagnies du Soleil (‘Companies of the Sun’) in Nimes, were unashamedly royalist.
 Most of the Thermidorian gangs and militias, however, had no wish to restore the monarchy.
 They simply sought the eradication of Jacobinism and vengeance against those responsible for the Reign of Terror.

 Much of the violence of the White Terror was spontaneous and anarchic.
-There were several instances of Jacobin prisoners being hauled from cells and slaughtered, an echo of the September Massacres in Paris in 1792.
-Some of the killings of the White Terror was done with legal approval.
+There were several instances of Jacobin prisoners being hauled from cells and slaughtered, an echo of the 1792 September Massacres.
+Some of the killings of the White Terror were carried out with legal approval.
 The National Convention kept the Revolutionary Tribunal in operation until the end of May 1795.
 During this time it was charged, tried and dispatched dozens of Jacobin terrorists, albeit with fairer legal processes than the Jacobins had employed themselves.
 Among those executed by the Tribunal during the Thermidorian period were the notorious Nantes représentant en mission Jean-Baptiste Carrier and the Tribunal’s former prosecutor, Antoine Fouquier-Tinville.
 A few Jacobins who participated in the anti-Robespierre coup escaped with their lives.
 Bertrand Barère and Jean-Marie Collot d’Herbois, who had served on the Committee of Public Safety with Robespierre, were both tried and deported to the French colonies.